Flood Affected Pregnant Mothers, Children To Be Covered Under Benazir Nashonuma: Shazia Marri - UrduPoint

 Flood Affected Pregnant Mothers, Children To Be Covered Under Benazir Nashonuma: Shazia Marri

-Federal Minister of Poverty Alleviation and Social Safety, Shazia Marri Thursday said that Benazir Income Support Programme (BISP) in collaboration with World Food Programme (WFP) has decided to cover the flood affected pregnant mothers and children under the Benazir Nashonuma Programme

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Sep, 2022 ) :Federal Minister of Poverty Alleviation and Social Safety, Shazia Marri Thursday said that Benazir Income Support Programme (BISP) in collaboration with World food Programme (WFP) has decided to cover the flood affected pregnant mothers and children under the Benazir Nashonuma Programme.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Sep, 2022 ) :Federal Minister of Poverty Alleviation and Social Safety, Shazia Marri has said that Benazir Income Support Programme (BISP) in collaboration with World food Programme (WFP) has decided to cover the flood affected pregnant mothers and children under the Benazir Nashonuma Programme.

-"For this purpose, an additional amount of one billion rupees would be allocated for the flood affected mothers and children apart from the existing beneficiaries" Shazia Marri said while addressing a news conference.
+"For this purpose, an additional amount of one billion rupees would be allocated for the flood affected mothers and children apart from the existing beneficiaries" Shazia Marri said while talking to APP.

+The Conditional Cash Transfer (CCT) intervention of Benazir Nashonuma was designed by BISP in August, 2020 to increase the uptake of health and nutrition services of its beneficiaries.

+The Primary objectives of the programme is to prevent stunting in children under two years of age, improve weight gain of pregnant women during pregnancy, reduce anemia and micronutrient deficiencies and prevent low birth weight.

+The programme has enrolled 99,190 beneficiaries and disbursed Rs 310.81 million till March during the Fiscal Year 2022, since inception.

+Besides this programme, BISP has been given the task of disbursing Rs.

-She said that Prime Minister, Shehbaz Sharif announced to provide Rs.
-25,000 per family to the flood victims, considering the severity of flood situation in the country.
+25,000 per family to the flood victims by the Prime Minister, Shehbaz Sharif considering the severity of flood situation in the country.

 Shazia Marri said it is a matter of honour for the BISP team that the prime minister has selected this program for the cash relief disbursement.